Hidden in Plain Sight: How Everyday Items Fill Our Bodies With Microplastics

 • Colon: Microplastics were also detected in colon sections removed during surgeries, indicating they may remain in the digestive tract.

-While evidence that microplastics accumulate in the body exists, research on their health effects is still limited.
+While there is evidence that microplastics accumulate in the body, research on their health effects is still limited.

 Reprinted with permission from Thompson et. al, Science 386: eadl2746 (2024).
 University of Plymouth